xpmethod/rikersbot/chromebooksetup.md

 - Install Debian (this will take a while)
   - `sudo sh ~/Downloads/crouton -r jessie -t xfce -n debian`
+  - run `sudo delete-chroot debian` to delete if needed
   - at some point the prompt will ask you to specify username and pass for primary user---use the same credentials as throughout

 > `-r` is the release.
 We need to set this to stretch, which is the testing branch of Debian.
 If the -r switch is > not passed Ubuntu will be installed.